Chukwuebukaoguejiofo/Programming_cheat_sheets/postgres/psql.md

 # Create a user
 create role brian_spinos;
-Grant all privileges on my_database to brian_spinos;
+Grant all privileges on my_database to brian_spinos; # not sure about this

 # use that DB (so you can run sql queries)